Skip to main content Skip to footer

 Once granted Sponsorship Licence's are now issued for 10 years.

-We strongly recommend that any company planning on applying for a Sponsorship Licence or sponsoring an employee takes legal advice before doing so.
+We strongly recommend any company planning on applying for a Sponsorship Licence or sponsoring an employee takes legal advice before doing so.

 We are a boutique firm of specialist immigration solicitors based in central London.
 Our client base is global: we have assisted organisations ranging from small start-ups to multi-nationals across a broad range of industry sectors, including construction, hospitality, education, healthcare, IT, banking and sports.
-We will bring our extensive experience to your application for a Sponsorship Licence.

 In order to apply for a Sponsorship Licence, you will need to show: